yumin-chen/tic-tac-toe-in-python/docs/MANUAL-CLIENT.md

 Tic-Tac-Toe Client Manual
 ========================
-<small>Please read the updated version at [http://chenyumin.com/p/tic-tac-toe-client-manual](http://chenyumin.com/p/tic-tac-toe-client-manual).</small>
+<sup>Please read the updated version at [http://chenyumin.com/p/tic-tac-toe-client-manual](http://chenyumin.com/p/tic-tac-toe-client-manual).</sup>

 These are the instructions to use the command-line based Tic-Tac-Toe Client program.
 For the GUI version, please read [here](../README.md).